FluidTYPO3/documentation/QuickstartGuidePart.md

 Tx_Flux_Core::registerProviderExtensionKey($_EXTKEY, 'Content');
 ```

-You can copy ``ext_emconf.php`` from some other extension (like (link: http://github.com/FluidTYPO3/ft3_empty text: ft3_empty class: external)) and change it accordingly or use the exension builder to create a fresh one.
+You can copy ``ext_emconf.php`` from some other extension (like [ft3_empty](http://github.com/FluidTYPO3/ft3_empty)) and change it accordingly or use the exension builder to create a fresh one.
 Here's an example how it should look like:

 ```php
 $EM_CONF[$_EXTKEY] = array(